KayvanShah1/VirtuTA/README.md

 ## Conclusion

-VirtuTA is poised to revolutionize the way students interact with educational content and support systems.
-By integrating advanced AI techniques with robust educational frameworks, we aim to provide a highly effective, engaging, and supportive learning environment.
+VirtuTA is poised to revolutionize how students interact with educational content and support systems.
+We aim to provide a highly effective, engaging, and supportive learning environment by integrating advanced AI techniques with robust educational frameworks.
 Stay tuned for our weekly progress updates and final project demonstration!

 Thank you for your interest in **VirtuTA**!